fractalerp/active-record-js/README.md

 ## 🪲 Issues, suggestions and feature requests

-We are actively maintaining this boilerplate, please report any issues or suggestion for improvement at https://github.com/fractalerp/active-record-js/issues
+We are actively maintaining this library, please report any issues or suggestion for improvement at https://github.com/fractalerp/active-record-js/issues

 ## 👩‍💻 Development and contribution
 Prerequisite: Install git, node package manager, webpack CLI, grunt CLI